aws/aws-fpga/hdk/cl/examples/README.md

 # Step by step guide how to load and test a registered AFI from within an F1 instance

 To follow the next steps, you have to run an instance on F1.
-AWS recommend you run an instance with latest Amazon Linux that have the FPGA management tools included, or alternatively the FPGA Developer AMI with both the HDK and SDK.
+AWS recommends that you run an instance with latest Amazon Linux that has the FPGA management tools included, or alternatively the FPGA Developer AMI with both the HDK and SDK.

 ## 4. Setup AWS FPGA Management tools